 About the course

-The MSc by Research in Physiology, Anatomy and Genetics provides students with a wide range of research topics within a large multi-disciplinary and world-renowned department, spanning a diverse spectrum of research areas from neuroscience, cardiac science, ion channels transporters and signalling, metabolism and endocrinology, development and reproduction to functional genomics.
+The MSc by Research in Physiology, Anatomy and Genetics offers a wide range of research topics within a large multi-disciplinary and world-renowned department, spanning a diverse spectrum of research areas from neuroscience, cardiac science, ion channels transporters and signalling, metabolism and endocrinology, development and reproduction to neurobiology of sleep and circadian rhythms.

-You will conduct your research at Oxford under the supervision of academic staff who are at the forefront of developments in your chosen research project area.
-You will explore your research subject area to new depths and have the opportunity to present your findings to members of the international scientific community with whom, one day, you may collaborate with.
-At the end of your study with us you will produce a doctoral thesis that represents a significant advance in the field.
-You will have become a world expert in your research area, and you will have demonstrated that you are an original and creative thinker capable of independent scientific work at a very high level.
+Your research will be conducted at Oxford under the supervision of academic staff who are generally at the forefront of developments in your chosen research project area.
+You will explore your research subject area to new depths and may have the opportunity to present your findings to members of the international scientific community with whom, one day, you may collaborate.
+MSc by Research students may complete the degree between one and three years.

 You will be encouraged to submit termly reports on your progress and report courses undertaken.
-The Supervisor will also contribute to the termly reports.
-You will also be encouraged to transfer your status towards the end of the first year and then defend a final viva and be awarded a MSc by Research.
+The supervisor will also contribute to the termly reports.

-An alumni survey in 2013 showed nearly two-thirds were employed in academic research or had returned to medicine in conjunction with academic research.
-Other careers include industrial research, teaching, scientific publishing, patent law and banking.
-A few graduates enter charitable fundraising, charitable scientific employment and pharmaceutical consulting positions.
+An alumni survey showed nearly two-thirds were employed in academic research or had returned to medicine in conjunction with academic research.
+Other careers include industrial research, high-tech start-up companies, financial and business sectors, pharmaceutical consulting, teaching, scientific publishing, patent law and banking.
+Some graduates enter charitable fundraising and charitable scientific employment.

 Proven and potential academic excellence

-Applicants are normally expected to be predicted or have achieved a first-class or strong upper second-class undergraduate degree with honours (or equivalent international qualifications), as a minimum, in a subject that ideally will support the chosen research path.
+- a first-class or strong upper second-class undergraduate degree with honours in a subject that ideally will support the chosen research path.

 For applicants with a degree from the USA, the minimum GPA sought is 3.5 out of 4.0.